jlis/judge/README.md

-# Judge - A feature and value decider for Laravel 5
+# Judge - Judge handles feature and value toggles/flaggings for Laravel.

 The easy way to toggle/decide features and values.